ToxicBox/ToxicBox/README.md

 1.0.2a - 07.04.2016

-Added automatic preloading image called loader.gif Increase the value of z-index CSS
+Added automatic preloading image called loader.gif<br />
+Increase the value of z-index CSS

 1.0.2 - 30.03.2016

-Improved size calculation for arbitrary container Arbitrary container now correctly represents dynamic size change (e.g. form) Now exit can be also executed with Esc key
+Improved size calculation for arbitrary container<br />
+Arbitrary container now correctly represents dynamic size change (e.g. form)<br />
+Now exit can be also executed with Esc key<br />
-Corrected information bar positioning
+Corrected information bar positioning<br />
-Corrected container appearance after repeated calls of the Plug-in - now container “loading” has the same size as the previous one
+Corrected container appearance after repeated calls of the Plug-in - now container “loading” has the same size as the previous one<br />
-Added option start_box_size that represents the size of the initial loading screen Minor changes of appearance
+Added option start_box_size that represents the size of the initial loading screen<br />
+Minor changes of appearance<br />
 Code optimization

 1.0.1d - 07.01.2016

-Corrected a small bug, which activated anchor links when navigation buttons are clicked Compressed ‘min’ version of the script jquery.toxicbox-1.0.1d.min.js is added to the release.
+Corrected a small bug, which activated anchor links when navigation buttons are clicked<br />
+Compressed ‘min’ version of the script jquery.toxicbox-1.0.1d.min.js is added to the release.
 Compression UglifyJS2 is used

 1.0.1c - 25.12.2015

-Corrected the way to represent long titles in popup containers Added the second button theme to the release (images_url : "images/toxic2/")
+Corrected the way to represent long titles in popup containers<br />
+Added the second button theme to the release (images_url : "images/toxic2/")

 <h2>Information Partners:</h2>